MicrosoftDocs/cpp-docs.tr-tr/docs/porting/visual-cpp-change-history-2003-2015.md

     };
     ```

-   Sorunu gidermek için `A` aşağıdaki gibi tanımlayın:
+   Sorunu gidermek için aşağıdaki gibi tanımlayın `A` :

     ```cpp
     #define A int
     ```

-- **Beyannamelerde ekstra parenler**
+- **Bildirimlerde ek parlar**

-   Aşağıdaki kod C2062 hatası üretir: 'int' beklenmeyen yazın
+   Aşağıdaki kod C2062 hatasını üretir: ' int ' türü beklenmiyor

     ```cpp
     struct S {